-"HVH was started by two individuals with a vision of being the best of the best mechanical contractors in the country.
-I have the utmost respect for the dedication and integrity that has been given to this company by its owners.
+"HVH was started by two individuals with a vision of becoming the best mechanical contractors in the country.
+I have the utmost respect for the dedication and integrity that the owners gave to this company.
 I love the fact that Craig and Kevin feel it is necessary to invest in the company and their employees to make us successful and create opportunities for employees.
-HVH has the same views and values as I do — we will exceed our customers' expectations every single time.
-HVH is one of the last family-owned and -operated mechanical contractors in the City of Atlanta, which makes working directly for the owners that much more satisfying."
+HVH has the same views and values as I do — and we will exceed our customers' expectations every single time.
+HVH is one of the last family-owned and -operated mechanical contractors in the city of Atlanta, which makes working directly for the owners that much more satisfying."

 Jamie has always enjoyed working with tools and being challenged.
-He was working for a great company and saw the country was about to go through an economic crash (2008).
+He was working for a great company in 2008 and saw that the country was about to go through an economic crash.
 Jamie decided then that he needed a career, not a job.
-He enrolled in Athens Technical College in the HVAC program.
-He started the apprenticeship program directly after graduation.
-Working with seasoned journeymen in the trade, He learned many different skill sets and ways to do different tasks.
-His main focus was on large-tonnage equipment and industrial plants.
-He has had the pleasure to have been mentored and trained by, in his opinion, the best in the business.
-He believes he would not be where he is now without them.
+He enrolled in Athens Technical College in the HVAC program and started the apprenticeship program directly after graduation.
+By working with seasoned journeymen in the trade, Jamie learned many different skill sets and ways to approach different tasks.
+His primary focus was on large-tonnage equipment and industrial plants.
+He has had the pleasure of being mentored and trained by, in his opinion, the best mechanical contractors in the business.
+Jamie believes he would not be where he is now without them.